bevyengine/rfcs/rfcs/min-relations.md

 ## Summary

+Relations allow users to create logical connection between entities.
+Each source entity can have multiple kinds of relations, each with their own data, and multiple relations of the same kind pointing to a different target entity.
+Queries are expanded to allow efficient filtering of entities by the relations they have or the targets of these relations.

-Relations connect entities to each other, storing data in these edges.
-This RFC covers the minimal version of this feature, allowing for basic entity grouping and simple game logic extensions.
+This RFC covers the minimal version of this feature, allowing for basic dynamic entity grouping and simple game logic extensions.

 ## Motivation